Want to know the 10 small business content marketing essential ingredients? Add these to your marketing mix for tasty results.

 Identify your signature dishes

 Every chef (even bad ones like me) has a signature dish that universally gets praised.
 The same thing happens with content.
 Some pieces of content your business creates will be more popular than others.
+For some businesses these pages can be one of their core pages, for others it’s a blog page known as a hero post.

 Check out your Google Analytics to find out which are your top performing pieces of content and then try to work out what is making them so effective.
 Is it the topic, your particular take on the topic, the design or something else?